 Almost all TRAPPC2 gene mutations that cause X-linked spondyloepiphyseal dysplasia tarda result in a nonfunctional sedlin protein.
 As a result, large proteins, including procollagen, cannot be transported out of the endoplasmic reticulum.
 A lack of procollagen transport results in a decrease in mature collagen in cells and impairs the development of bones, cartilage, and other connective tissues.
 It is likely that this disruption in bone development leads to many of the signs and symptoms of X-linked spondyloepiphyseal dysplasia tarda, although it is unclear why the skeletal problems do not appear until later in childhood.

 In about 10 percent of affected males, an identified mutation in the TRAPPC2 gene is not found.
 The cause of the condition in these individuals is unknown.

 X-linked spondyloepiphyseal dysplasia tarda is inherited in an X-linked recessive pattern.
 The TRAPPC2 gene is located on the X chromosome, which is one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
 In females (who have two X chromosomes), a mutation must be present in both copies of the gene to cause the disorder.
 Males are affected by X-linked recessive disorders much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 In X-linked recessive inheritance, a female with one mutated copy of the gene in each cell is called a carrier.
 She can pass on the altered gene, but usually does not experience signs and symptoms of the disorder.
-In rare cases, however, females who carry a TRAPPC2 mutation may develop arthritis in early adulthood.
+In rare cases, however, females who carry a TRAPPC2 gene mutation may develop osteoarthritis in early adulthood.